- Butterfly Release

 Picture Caption: Cloverlawn Butterflies Butterfly Release Company is Family Owned

 We specialize in live butterfly release products, featuring the Painted Lady Butterfly and the Monarch Butterfly.
-Our live butterflies for release are hand raised and guaranteed to arrive alive and on time for your butterfly release.
+Our live butterflies for release are hand raised and guaranteed to arrive alive for your butterfly release.
 We offer several different butterfly release packages for you to purchase and every order is tailored to meet your special needs.
 We provide customizations to our available butterfly release products such as envelope inscriptions, boxes, ribbon decorations and more.

 Outside ordering our butterfly release packages online, you can call us at 407-896-8389.
 We are all about providing exceptional customer service.
 View our reviews on Google, Facebook, The Knot (an authoritative Wedding Planning Website) and Amazon to see proof of our great customer service and the happiness of our customers.
 We are also an authority on butterflies and answer many butterfly questions on Quora.